 Management is responsible for the other information.
-The other information comprises the Statement of Management set out on page 1.
+The other information comprises the Statement of Management set out on page 1, but does not include the financial statements and our auditor's report thereon.

 Our opinion on the non-statutory financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.